Get to know the Umbracle, one of the main badges of Santiago Calatrava's proyect.

 The "Art Promenade " is an area that is free of charge to the public that hosted exhibitions by Ripollés, Jean Claudi Farhi and the "The Towers of the Alhambra", by Cristobal Gabarrón, and Laurence Jenkell until 14th October 2012.

-Exhibitions catalogues, published by the City of Arts and Sciences, can be purchase at the Museum and Hemisfèric shops, and at our online store.
+Exhibitions catalogues, published by the City of Arts and Sciences, can be purchase at the Museum and Hemisfèric shops.

 These open-air works can be contemplated by visitors to the upper part of the Umbracle.